 Neo4j is the world’s most popular graph database.
-During more than a decade in production, it has been downloaded millions of times and gained a reputation as a robust and efficient way to store and analyze connected data.
+With more than a decade in production, it has been downloaded millions of times and gained a reputation as a robust and efficient way to store and analyze graph data.

 What is KeyLines?

 Speed – KeyLines is a fast and powerful graph visualization engine.
 That performance is amplified when paired with the Neo4j graph database.